Jocowski/democracy-mod-maker/README.md

 ## 🎯 Usage

 ### Policy Management
-- Navigate to the "Policies" tab
+- Navigate to the "Policies" tab to access the policy management interface
-- Use the "Data" tab to configure policy properties (costs, income, behavior)
+- Use the "Data" tab to configure policy properties (costs, income, implementation time, behavioral settings)
-- Use the "Translations" tab to add multilingual support
+- Use the "Translations" tab to add multilingual support for 12 languages
-- Create, edit, or delete policies as needed
+- Create, edit, or delete policies with full CRUD operations
+- Use the Actions column to quickly edit or delete existing policies

+### Mod Creation & Export
+- Navigate to the "Create Mod" tab to access mod creation tools
+- Use the "Policies" subtab to manage your custom policies
+- Click "Export Mod" to generate a ready-to-use ZIP file with proper folder structure
+- The exported mod follows Democracy 4's standard format for easy installation

-### Official Game Data
+### Official Game Data Browser
-- Browse existing game policies and dilemmas
+- Browse existing game policies, dilemmas, sliders, and simulation data
+- Use advanced search and filtering capabilities across all data types
-- Search and filter through the data
+- Sort and paginate through large datasets for better navigation
-- Understand the structure for modding purposes
+- Understand the structure and relationships for modding purposes

 ## 🌐 Supported Languages